Christian-Students/About-Us/README.md

   </p>

   <p align="justify">
   Briefly tell us about yourself so we can point you in the right direction and connect you with the right people.
-(Please include your current year of study and your field of study):
+(Please include your current year at university and your field of study):
   </p>
   <p align="left">
   <label>
-    <textarea name="message"></textarea>
+    <textarea name="message" style="width:100%"></textarea>
   </label>
   </p>